PubSub+ Cloud Terms of Service

 7.2 Use Guidelines.
 Customer shall use the Service solely for its internal business purposes as contemplated by these Terms of Service and shall not interfere with or disrupt the integrity or performance of the Service or the data contained therein.

-7.3 Processing of Personal Information.
+7.3 Processing of Personal Data.
 Customer shall, in its use of the Service, Process Personal Data in accordance with the requirements of Data Protection Laws.
 For the avoidance of doubt, Customer’s instructions to Solace for the Processing of Personal Data shall comply with Data Protection Laws.
 Customer shall have sole responsibility for the accuracy, quality, and legality of Personal Data and the means by which Customer acquired Personal Data.
 Customer hereby represents and warrants to, and covenants with Solace that Customer Data will only contain Personal Data in respect of which Customer has provided all notices and disclosures, obtained all applicable third party consents and permissions and otherwise has all authority, in each case as required by applicable laws, to enable Solace to provide the Service, including with respect to the collection, storage, access, use, disclosure and transmission of Personal Data, including by or to Solace and to or from all applicable third parties.

 7.4 Equipment.
 Customer is solely responsible for acquiring, servicing, maintaining and updating all equipment, computers, software and communications services (such as Internet access) that are required to allow Customer to access and use the Service and for all expenses relating thereto.
 Customer agrees to access and use, and shall ensure that all Users access and use, the Service in accordance with any and all operating instructions or procedures that may be issued by Solace from time to time.